Bridge in Singapore

 3 days?
 Are you sure?

 4 days?
 No way!
-What can I see in Singapore in 4 days?
+What could I possibly do in Singapore for that long?

 Singapore Sightseeing Map